m4hfuj/django-mysql-connection/README.md

     }
 }

-### XAMPP Installation:

-Ensure XAMPP is installed on your system and the MySQL service is running.
-You can download XAMPP from the official website and start the MySQL service from the XAMPP control panel.

-### Creating a MySQL Database:

-Before running migrations, create a MySQL database using phpMyAdmin or any MySQL client.
-You can create a database named 'django_test' using phpMyAdmin or the MySQL command line.
+Note that the database user should have full access rights on the database.</s>

 ### Run migrations:
     python manage.py makemigrations
     python manage.py migrate

-Note that the database user should have full access rights on the database.</s>

 ### Start Server: